 The sun can be very bright, sunglasses, hat and protective clothing will help with keeping the sun from your face and from burning.

-Make sure there is enough charge in the battery and bring spare batteries.
+Tip: Ensure you have enough charge in the battery and bring spare batteries.

 A first aid kit is a must.